0xpolarzero/tiny-explorer/packages/contracts/README.md

 ## Overview

 The contracts package contains a simple example smart contract (`Counter.sol`) implemented using Solidity and the Foundry development framework.
-This package serves as a testing ground for the EVM AI Indexer, providing real contracts that can be analyzed by the system.
+This package serves as a testing ground for the TinyExplorer, providing real contracts that can be analyzed by the system.

 ## Installation

-This package is part of the EVM AI Indexer monorepo.
+This package is part of the TinyExplorer monorepo.
 To install it:

 ```bash
 # From the repository root